 - Park staff can deliver maps, but a guide is recommended for day trips and mandatory for longer trips.

-There are two places where you can go kayakking; on the artificial Mac lake or the natural Yen Quang lake.
+There are two places where you can go kayaking; on the artificial Mac lake or the natural Yen Quang lake.
 Kayaks can be rented directly at the park entrance.

 Cuc Phuong National Park has been settlement for many generations of the Muong minority.
 These people have their own unique culture.
 To show and preserve a part of their culture they have traditional music performances by young Muong girls and boys who live around the park.